google-code-export/rubycas-client/rubycas-client/README.txt

 In other words it is possible for the user's authentication session to be closed on the CAS server without the client application knowing about it.

-In the future RubyCAS-Client will support the new "Single Sign-Out" functionality in CAS 3.1, allowing the server to notify the client application that the CAS session is closed, but for now it is up to you  to handle this by, for example, by wiping the local <tt>session[:cas_user]</tt> value periodically to force a CAS re-check.
+To address this, RubyCAS-Client now supports the new "Single Sign-Out" functionality in CAS 3.1, allowing the server to notify the client application that the CAS session is closed.
+The client will automatically intercept Single Sign-Out requsts from the CAS server, but in order for this to work you must configure your Rails application as follows:

+1. The Rails session store must be set to ActiveRecord: <tt>config.action_controller.session_store = :active_record_store</tt>
+2. The server must be able to read and write to RAILS_ROOT/tmp/sessions.
+If you are in a clustered environment, the contents of this directory must be shared between all server instances.
+3. Cross-site request forgery protection must be disabled.
+In your <tt>application.rb</tt>: <tt>self.allow_forgery_protection = false</tt>.
+   (Or rather you may want to disable forgery protection only for actions that are behind the CAS filter.)

+The best way to debug single-sign out functionality is to configure your CAS client with logging (see above) and then watch the log to ensure that single-sign out requests from the server are being processed correctly.

-Alternatively, it is possible to disable this authentication persistence behaviour by setting the <tt>:authenticate_on_every_request</tt>
+Alternatively, it is possible to disable authentication persistence in the client by setting the <tt>:authenticate_on_every_request</tt>
-configuration option to true as in the example above.
+configuration option to true as, in the example in the previous section.
+However, this is not recommended as it will almost certainly have a deleterious impact on performance and can interfere with certain HTTP transactions (AJAX requests, for example).

 ==== Defining a 'logout' action